Our Guide to Types of Rice: Varieties, Uses & Cooking Tips

 Today, Asia is responsible for the vast majority of global rice production.
 The region is also renowned for its diverse rice varieties and cultivation techniques.

-How Rice is Made?
+How Is Rice Made?

 The process of growing rice starts by planting rice seeds in waterlogged fields known as paddy fields or rice paddies.
 As rice is a semiaquatic crop, these fields are carefully managed to ensure optimal growth conditions are present.